benquinlan-07/xperience-community-content-type-restrictions/README.md

 # Xperience Community: Content Type Restrictions

+> [!IMPORTANT]
+> ## Deprectated
+>
+> With the release of the Feb 2025 refresh, this functionality of this package has now been replaced with core features available > directly within Xperience by Kentico.
+To that end, this package will no longer be supported and will instead be intended to be > replaced with the core functionality.
+>
+> See https://community.kentico.com/blog/xperience-by-kentico-refresh-february-20-2025#allowed-web-page-content-types-and-scopes for > more information on the feature release.
+>
+> To assist you with migrating your data from this plugin, I have included a script below.
+Note that this script is provided for general use and may need to be modified based on how your specific instance of XbyK is setup.
+>
+> ```sql
+> insert into CMS_WebPageScope (WebPageScopeWebsiteChannelID, WebPageScopeWebPageItemID, > WebPageScopeIncludeChildren, WebPageScopeGUID)
+> select		WebsiteChannelID, null, 0, newid()
+> from		CMS_WebsiteChannel wc
+> left join	CMS_WebPageScope wps on wc.WebsiteChannelID = wps.WebPageScopeWebsiteChannelID
+> where		wps.WebPageScopeWebsiteChannelID is null
+>
+> insert into CMS_WebPageScopeContentType (WebPageScopeContentTypeWebPageScopeID, > WebPageScopeContentTypeContentTypeID)
+> select		WebPageScopeID, ContentTypeConfigurationContentTypeId
+> from		CMS_WebPageScope
+> cross join	BQCTR_ContentTypeConfiguration
+> where		ContentTypeConfigurationAllowAtRoot = 1
+>
+> insert into CMS_AllowedChildContentType (AllowedChildContentTypeParentID, > AllowedChildContentTypeChildID)
+> select		distinct ctc.ContentTypeConfigurationContentTypeId, ctat.> ContentTypeAllowedTypeContentTypeId
+> from		BQCTR_ContentTypeAllowedType ctat
+> inner join	BQCTR_ContentTypeConfiguration ctc on ctat.> ContentTypeAllowedTypeContentTypeConfigurationId = ctc.ContentTypeConfigurationId
+> ```

 ## Description

 This package provides Xperience by Kentico administrators with an interface to restrict allowed content types within the content trees of a website channel.
 This package is intended to reduce allow control over what content types are available in order to guide editors towards the correct options when structuring site content.